 This sort of bottleneck actually happens quite frequently in the commercial open source market: the same bug exists within the commercial open source as does the main open source project.
 The customer can’t get their situation resolved by the vendor, because the vendor is waiting for the community to fix the problem – with the sense of urgency of a more or less voluntary community.

 Therefore, the fact that services and add-ons still have to be paid, plus the uncertainty of how the project will be supported in case something goes wrong, often makes open source analytics tools risky.

 Open Source Business Intelligence Tools vs. Buy Options

 While open source analytics software can be a low-cost option initially, it can have hidden costs associated with long-term maintenance.
 When deciding whether to build business intelligence or buy a BI solution from a vendor, it’s important to consider all of the options available.

-To help you make your decision, we’ve put together an ebook that breaks down your options for you.
+To help you make your decision, we’ve put together a white paper ebook that breaks down your options for you.
 You can also see what a “buy” option would look like by watching a demo of the Logi Analytics platform.